jonny4929/PaddleSeg_espnetv2/README.md

 Then, using espnetv2_lovasz_40k.yml, we use the lovasz loss to solve the problem of the unbalanced labels.

-Finally, using the espnetv2_finetune_40k.yml, we use DiceLoss and BootstrappedCrossEntropyLoss to finetune.
+Finally, using espnetv2_finetune_40k.yml, we use DiceLoss and BootstrappedCrossEntropyLoss to finetune.

 It cost about 30 hours to train the model using v100 provided by AIstudio